mcauser/awesome-micropython/readme.md

 * [micropython_demo_bot](https://github.com/gsampallo/micropython_demo_bot) - Little example of how to create a bot for Telegram.
 * [micropython-basicdweet](https://github.com/jacklinquan/micropython-basicdweet) - A python module for very basic APIs of the free dweet service.
 * [micropython-dweeter](https://github.com/jacklinquan/micropython-dweeter) - A python module for messaging through the free dweet service.
+* [micropython-cryptodweet](https://github.com/jacklinquan/micropython-cryptodweet) - A python module for very basic APIs of the free dweet service with encryption.

 #### Authentication